buckster123/ApexOrchestrator-2/README.md

 Assuming a fresh Raspberry Pi 5 (4GB/8GB recommended).
 We'll use Raspberry Pi OS (64-bit) for optimal performance.

 ### Step 1: Hardware Prep
-- Insert/connect storage (16GB+ SD104 might do, but an nvme or fast usb 3 ssd is highly recommended, if not needed, for optimal performance) into Pi 5.
+- Insert/connect storage (16GB+ SD104 might do, but an nvme or fast usb-3 ssd is highly recommended, if not needed, for optimal performance).
 - Connect HDMI, keyboard, mouse, power (27W USB-C recommended for stability).
 - Boot up; follow on-screen setup (WiFi, locale).